-Past low-water conditions in Georgian Bay have provided a favourable environment for the rapid colonization and spread of Phragmitest.
-It is increasingly found in protected shoreline areas, beaches and wetlands of the Blue Mountain Watershed.
-The recent increase in water levels may wash out the edges of established stands and move viable plant material to new locations.
+Past low-water conditions in Georgian Bay provided a favourable environment for the rapid colonization and spread of Phragmites.
+It is increasingly found in the protected shoreline areas, beaches and wetlands of the Blue Mountain Watershed.
+The recent increase in water levels are helping to wash out the edges of established stands, but alos move viable plant material to new locations.
 Phragmites can tolerate areas of high salinity and is now frequently found in road-side ditches.
 Run-off of de-icing road salts does not impact its growth.

-How does Phragmites Spread
+How to eradicate Phragmites

-Featherstone of the Nottawasaga Valley Conservation Authority made a presentation on Phragmitesto a group of concerned citizens representing area condominium organizations.
+Featherstone of the Nottawasaga Valley Conservation Authority made a presentation on Phragmites to a group of concerned citizens representing area condominium organizations.
 He underlined the seriousness of the problem and the need for community action to help to mitigate the adverse impacts of this invasive perennial grass that has caused severe damage to wetlands and beaches in our area for several years now.
-George Powell of the Blue Mountain Watershed Trust Foundation, Colin Dobell of “Stop the Invasion” and David Sweetman of “Georgian Bay Forever” also made presentations that reinforced this concern,
+George Powell of the Blue Mountain Watershed Trust Foundation, Colin Dobell of “Stop the Invasion” and David Sweetman of “Georgian Bay Forever” also made presentations that reinforced this concern.

 Of interest in this area is the recent work done at Lighthouse Point, a large residential development on the west of Collingwood.
-Access to the Bay from their beach was seriously impacted by a wall of Phragmitesand the condominium owners, headed by Tim Morris, organized a “Phragmites Pull” and regained access to the beach (see photos below).
+Access to the Bay from their beach was seriously impacted by a wall of Phragmites and the condominium owners, headed by Tim Morris, organized a Phragmites Pull and regained access to the beach.

 From the discussion, the following observations can be drawn:

 Community action is needed as both the Town of Collingwood and the Nottawasaga Valley Conservation Authority have limited resources to combat the spread of Phragmites.

-- While several organizations have indicated they are willing to help in controlling Phragmitesand provide oversight, local community involvement is required to provide the impetus and labour needed for control.
+While several organizations have indicated they are willing to help in controlling Phragmitesand provide oversight, local community involvement is required to provide the impetus and labour needed for control.

 Control activities that seem to be the “best bets” for this area are as follows:

 Seed head removal before before they ripen in mid-August.

-- Cutting of the stems of Phragmites as close to the ground as possible.
+Cutting of the stems of Phragmites as close to the ground as possible.
 Machine cutting may be required where large stands of Phragmites are found as hand cutting is labour intensive.

-- Disposal should involve, bagging, labeling clearly as Phragmites and hauling to a municipal landfill.
+Disposal should involve, bagging, labeling clearly as Phragmites and hauling to a municipal landfill.

-- Home composting is not recommended, as compost temperatures may not be high enough to destroy the seeds.
+Home composting is not recommended, as compost temperatures may not be high enough to destroy the seeds.
 The resulting compost could result in further spreading of invasive Phragmites.

-- Pesticide regulations do not currently permit the use of herbicides, such as Round-up (which contains glyphosate) close to the waters edge.
+Pesticide regulations do not currently permit the use of herbicides, such as Round-up (which contains glyphosate) close to the waters edge.

-- Humans and construction activity can transport seeds, stolons and rhizomes.
+Humans and construction activity can transport seeds, stolons and rhizomes.
 Inspection and cleaning of vehicles, cutting equipment and foot wearshould be carefully carried out, to prevent the spread of Phragmites.

-- It may be possible to cut, collect and dry the cut seed heads and reeds and burn them at an approved place on site, but that requires an Open Air Permit from the fire department and notification of the Town when burning is carried out.
+It may be possible to cut, collect and dry the cut seed heads and reeds and burn them at an approved place on site, but that requires an Open Air Permit from the fire department and notification of the Town when burning is carried out.
 Note that burning of an established stand early in the growing season can stimulate growth.